ocp-power-automation/ocs-upi-kvm/README.md

 ## Workflow Sample Scripts

 ```
 samples/dev-ocs.sh [--retry-ocp] [--latest-ocs]
+samples/dev-ocs-fio.sh [--retry-ocp] [--latest-ocs]
+samples/dev-ocs-perf.sh [--retry-ocp] [--latest-ocs]
 samples/test-ocs.sh [--retry-ocp] [--latest-ocs]
+samples/test-ocs-perf.sh [--retry-ocp] [--latest-ocs]
 ```

 These scripts are useful in getting started.
 They implement the full sequence of high level tasks defined above.
-The **test-ocs.sh** invokes **ocs-ci** tier tests 2, 3, 4, 4a, 4b, and 4c.
-Both scripts designate the use of file backed Ceph disks which are based on qcow2 files.
-These files are sparsely populated enabling the use of servers with as little as 256 GBs of storage, depending on the number of worker nodes that are requested.
-The use of file backed data disks is the default.
-The test-ocs scripts include comments showing how physical disk partitions may be used instead which may improve performance and resilience.
+The *dev-ocs* scripts are intended for developer use and provide examples of invoking individual ocs-ci tests.
+In contrast, the *test-ocs* scripts invoke an entire ocs-ci suite.
+The **test-ocs.sh** script supports tier tests 2, 3, 4, 4a, 4b, and 4c as well as scale and workloads tests.
+Dedicated scripts are provided for Standalone Fio Testing and Performance, because they have external ocs-ci requirements.

 As noted above, these scripts may be relocated, customized, and invoked from the [workspace directory](https://github.com/lukebrowning/ocs-upi-kvm#workspace-directory)